Contemporary Orgone (Reichian) Therapy: A Relational and Emotionally Focused Character Based Somatic Psychotherapy

 As therapy progresses and the rigidity of one's armoring diminishes in a gradual and orderly process, long standing emotional pain is replaced by the experience of pleasure, energetic flowing, and emotional aliveness.
 This becomes especially evident in one's breathing, which in the course of therapy becomes increasingly deeper, spontaneous and free, and a source of pleasure and security.
 Concurrently patterns of feeling, thinking and behaving previously characterized by rigidity become more flexible and appropriate to one's current situation, and chronic stress based physical symptoms loose their incapacitating grip.
 Over time one can expect to experience better contact with one's feelings, develop an increased capacity for sexual excitation and satisfaction, experience a greater self -awareness and self-esteem, and have more access toward healthy aggression.
 In general, the symptoms that brought one to therapy will diminish and one's overall functioning in the world will be enhanced, and life will be restored.

-As a way of learning more about what Contemporary Orgone (Reichian) Therapy you may view a series of lectures I have given over the past years on the practice of Reichian therapy by following the link to "Videos: Past Conferences and Presentations" on the menu to the left.
+As a way of learning more about what Contemporary Orgone (Reichian) Therapy you may view a series of lectures I have given over the past years on the practice of Reichian therapy by following the link to "Learning Center - Audio/Video Presentations" on the menu to the left.